 Norepinephrine is, like serotonin, a hormone that works in the brain, but it's more focused on stress reactions.
 If you need to react to something quickly because it's a threat, norepinephrine will be right on it.
 And it turns out that bupropion's interaction with that hormone, and possibly its interaction with dopamine too, does the opposite of SSRIs: it dampens appetite, so much so that Wellbutrin is sometimes prescribed as an appetite suppressant for the severely obese.

-Norepinephrine's appetite-killing nature has been known for a while.
+Norepinephrine's appetite-suppressing nature has been known for a while.
 It's one of the brain's signals of satiety, or "fullness," and also seems to help keep metabolisms ticking over at healthy high rates.
 Stanford found that up to 28 percent of people who take bupropion had what they describe as a "significant" weight loss — which means over five pounds.

 SNRIs like Cymbalta and Effexor try to have the best of both worlds: they disrupt the brain's re-uptake of both serotonin and norepineprhine.
 Interestingly, however, they often seem to fall into the same pattern as SSRIs, with up to 29.6 percent of patients experiencing weight gain while on an SNRI, according to the Journal of Pharmacology.